bpstephanie/The_Country_Quiz/TESTING.md

 ### Resolved

 - When the quiz was restarted mid-game, there was a bug causing the question number to continue to keep increasing past 10 (e.g.
   11/10, 12/10 and so on).
-I had reset the questionNumber to 0 but had not set questionNumber.innerText to 0.
+I had reset the questionCounter to 0 but had not set questionCounter.innerText to 0.
 The correction was made.

 - If a user typed in a username which was less than 3 letters or more than 10 letters, they received an alert.
 However, there was a bug that if they then tried to type in the correct number of letters, the 'Start Game' button did not appear.
 The correction was made.

-During the manual responsiveness tests, it was found that on a smaller screen, 360px, the 'Restart'button was not completely contained.
+During the manual responsiveness tests, it was found that on a smaller screen, 360px, the 'Restart' button was not completely contained.
 Through a quick edit in CSS this was rectified.

 ![Restart Button Bug](media/bug1.png)